posit-dev/shiny-vscode/README.md

 # Shiny - VS Code Extension

-This is an extension to help launch [Shiny applications](https://shiny.posit.co) applications.
+This is an extension to help launch [Shiny applications](https://shiny.posit.co).
 Shiny is a package for [Python](https://shiny.posit.co/py/) and [R](https://shiny.posit.co/r/getstarted/) that is designed to make it easy to build interactive web applications with the powerful data and scientific features of Python and R.

 ## Features